mr2raccoon/caactus/README.md

 - under `Batch Processing` `Segmentation Image` select all files from  `7_batch_multicut`

 ## F Post-Processing and Data Analysis
-- Please be aware, the last two scripts, "summary_statisitcspy" and "pln_modelling.py" at this stage are written for the analysis and visualization of two independent variables.
+- Please be aware, the last two scripts, `summary_statisitcs.py` and `pln_modelling.py at this stage are written for the analysis and visualization of two independent variables.
 ### F.1 Merging Data Tables and Table Export
 The next script will combine all tables from all images into one global table for further analysis.
 Additionally, the information stored in the file name will be added as columns to the dataset.
-- call the `csv_summary` script from the cmd prompt
+- call the `csv_summary.py` script from the cmd prompt
+- whole command `python csv_summary.py
 - Technically from this point on, you can continue to use whatever software / workflow your that is easiest for use for subsequent data analysis.

 ### F.2 Creating Summary Statistics
-- call the `summary_statistics` script from the cmd prompt
+- call the `summary_statistics.py` script from the cmd prompt
+- whole command `python summary_statistics.py

 ### F.3 PLN Modelling
-- call the `pln_modelling` script from the cmd prompt`
+- call the `pln_modelling.py` script from the cmd prompt`
+- whole command `python pln_modelling.py